 Bidet Attachments vs Bidet Seats: Pros, Cons & Features

 If you are looking for a toilet paper alternative, you will most likely be torn between a bidet attachment and a bidet seat, although there are other types of bidets.
-So, between a bidet attachment and a bidet seat, which option is the best for you?
+So, which option is best for you, between a bidet attachment and a bidet seat?

 Both bidet attachments and bidet seats have their advantages and disadvantages.
-The purpose of writing this blog post is to therefore compare and contrast them so that you know the best one of them for you to buy.
+The purpose of writing this blog post is to compare and contrast them so that you know the best one for you to buy.

 Feature Bidet attachments Bidet Seats